diogotcorreia/master-thesis/docs/content/ch05-results.typ

 Across all projects, there were a total of #all_issues.len() issues reported by
 #TheTool, which filtered out most of the #pyre_issue_count issues directly reported
 by Pysa.
-These #all_issues.len() issues were then manually labeled into _Vulnerable_ or _Not Vulnerable_, along with a feature list for the former and a reason list for the latter.
+These #all_issues.len() issues were then manually labeled as _Vulnerable_ or _Not Vulnerable_, along with a feature list for the former and a reason list for the latter.
 Both of these lists were also manually assigned during the labeling stage.
 Only #vulnerable_issues.len() issues have been labeled as _Vulnerable_, resulting in a Type-I error (false positive) rate of
 #calc.round((not_vulnerable_issues.len() / all_issues.len()) * 100, digits: 1)%,
-from an issues perspective.
+from an issues' perspective.
-However, it is important to highlight that, in some of the projects, there were many issues for the same or similar source/sink combinations, which inflates the number of issues, particularly when it comes for false positives.
+However, it is important to highlight that, in some projects, there were many issues for the same or similar source/sink combinations, which inflates the number of issues, particularly when it comes to false positives.
 No grouping was applied when the source/sink was the same, since the code path between the two was usually different, which sometimes resulted in different labeling.